-Recall that each idea was coded for functionality in terms of its how and what for a set of given subfunctions.
-For purposes of computing R, each subfunction had three components: a description of (1) the type of flow, or the what (e.g., energy, human body part) being acted upon, (2) the type of instantiated device function, or the how (e.g., pedals, piezoelectric plate) acting upon the flow, and (3) a description combining the function (how) and flow (what) into a compound function statement.
+Recall that each idea was coded for functionality in terms of its how and what for a set of given sub-functions.
+For purposes of computing R, each sub-function had three components: a description of (1) the type of flow, or the what (e.g., energy and human body part) being acted upon, (2) the type of instantiated device function, or the how (e.g., pedals and piezoelectric plate) acting upon the flow, and (3) a description combining the function (how) and flow (what) into a compound function statement.
 For example, one common idea was transforming human pedaling action into rotational energy, which is then transformed into electrical energy via a dynamo-type generator.
-For the subfunction "import human energy/interaction", the what for this solution would be "foot", the how would be "pedals".
+This idea would provide a solution to the sub-function "import human energy/interaction," the what for this solution would be "foot", the how would be "pedals", and the compound statement would be "foot with pedals".

-The flow (what), function (how), and compound components for each subfunction were given weights of 0.5, 0.3, and 0.2, respectively.
+The flow (what), function (how), and compound components for each sub-function were given weights of 0.5, 0.3, and 0.2, respectively.
 These weights were chosen to reflect the order of "difficulty" in achieving rarity.
 The variety of flows (whats) tends to be more limited (e.g., most ideas transform human energy into rotational mechanical energy); thus, rarity should count for more in this space.
 However, in the compound space, the likelihood of finding two ideas with the exact same combination of flow (what) and function (how) is much lower, thereby lowering the threshold for rarity; thus, rarity should count for less in this space.